rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing best and worst choice recommandations ...............................................

-To illustrate the idea above, let us finally compute good and bad choice recommendations in the following random bipolarly-valued outranking digraphs.
+To illustrate this idea, let us finally compute good and bad choice recommendations in the following random bipolarly-valued outranking digraphs.

 >>> from outrankingDigraphs import *
 >>> g = RandomBipolarOutrankingDigraph(seed=5)